GauravSharma2108/penguin-species-prediction-streamlit/README.md

 # Streamlit

-This repo contains the notes for streamlit
+This repo contains the code for a Penguin Species Prediction web app created using streamlit.